Why Do You Get Back Pain From Standing?

 So make sure you move around during your breaks and stay active outside of work to keep your muscles strong and supportive.

 When you are standing for an extended period of time it can mess with your blood circulation, especially to your legs and feet.

-And this is important because we rely on our circulation to deliver oxygen and nutrients to our muscles to keep them strong and healthy.
+And this is important, because we rely on good circulation to deliver oxygen and nutrients to our muscles to keep them strong and healthy.

 Because muscles that are starved of oxygen and nutrients can't keep up with the physical demands placed on them while standing.

 Now this will most commonly affect your legs and feet.

 However, the knock-on effect is that as your legs and feet become cramped and tired, your lower back will have to pick up the slack and work harder to maintain your balance.

 So you don't just end up with leg and foot cramps, you get lower back pain too!

 Unfortunately the pain from standing isn't limited to your back.